Fyeo-Labs/cosmic-nft-docs/FAQ.md

 Chances are you were not signed in when you pressed mint.
 Unless you were already connected (top right of screen) when you press mint it will ask you to sign a transaction to log in.
 This is not minting, just signing in.
 Once you are signed in you can try mint and it will ask you to sign a remit transaction.
 You will know you are minting because you will see the price.
 <p><b>8.
 The site isn't loading, how do I get to the site?</b><br>
 Try typing just cosmicxahau.com into your chrome browser, no www That should fix it.
+<p><b>8.
+Where can I see my owned NFTs?</b><br>
+You can see your owned NFTs by going to CosmicXahau.com and connecting your wallet then clicking on Profile.
+You can also put your wallet address into the NFT search on XahauExplorer.com.
+We have been told that Xaman will be releasing an update in the near future to support seeing all your Xahau NFTs in the wallet.